Blackcurrants are one of the top soft fruits – we discuss how to grow them effectively.

 When planting bury the base of the stems about 5cm (2in.) deep – branches usually emerge from below soil level – i.e. not on a short stem or trunk.

 Supports are not generally necessary, although the bushes may sag under the weight of the crop and need some help prior to picking.

 Blackcurrants can be successfully grown in large pots such as patio tubs.
 Some varieties are more compact than others and so are better suited to container growing.
 Choose a good, free draining compost such as John Innes No. 3 which will provide stability while retaining its structure long-term.
 Alternatively use a multi-purpose or loam-free potting compost and a little grit for drainage.

 potted bushes will need more attention in terms of watering and feeding especially if placed near to a fence or wall, so check regularly and feed every two weeks with a tomato feed during the growing season.

 Initial pruning consists of removing any broken stems and weak shoots.
 Retain all main branches and do not tip them back.
 Keep doing this in the winter when the plant is dormant for its first four years.

 Most fruit is produced on those shoots that were grown last year with the remainder on the two-year old growth.
-The aim of pruning is to remove all the older shoots close to the base so that new, strong growing fruiting shoots are encouraged to form.
+The aim of pruning is to remove all the older shoots close to the base so that new, strong growing and fruiting shoots are encouraged to develop.

 Blackcurrants fruit best on the youngest shoots so after the initial four-year wait remove up to a third of the main shoots at ground level.